gifale95/eeg_motor_imagery_decoding/README.md

 [kaya]: https://figshare.com/collections/A_large_electroencephalographic_motor_imagery_dataset_for_electroencephalographic_brain_computer_interfaces/3917698

 #### HaLT dataset
 This is a dataset consisting of 6 motor imagery conditions: left hand, right hand, middle finger, passive/neutral state, left leg, right leg, tongue.
-All data files were used for the analyses except:
+All data files are used for the analyses except:
 - _HaLTSubjectI1606286StLRHandLegTongue.mat_

 To run the code, add the data files to the directory `/project_dir/datasets/halt/data/`.